 The South Carolina Collection includes published materials dealing with South Carolina subjects.
 Multiple copies of South Carolina titles are usually purchased to ensure that one copy remains in the library for long-term preservation.

-Approximately 20,000 digitized state documents can be accessed in the South Carolina State Documents Depository.
+It can be searched in our online catalog, SCLENDS, and approximately 40,000 digitized state documents can be accessed in the South Carolina State Documents Depository.

-The South Carolina State Library is a congressionally designated depository for U.S. Government documents.
+We are a congressionally designated depository for U.S. Government documents.
 Public access to the government documents collection is guaranteed by public law (Title 44 United States Code).

-The South Carolina State Library is committed to preserving the Rare Book Collection and making them accessible to the community.
+We are committed to preserving the Rare Book Collection and making them accessible to the community.
 The collection includes approximately 2,000 items, ranging from political speeches and periodicals to historical scientific works and literature.
-Half of the Rare Book collection comes from the personal library of A.S.
-Salley, Jr., South Carolina’s first Historian and Archivist.
+Half of the Rare Book collection comes from the personal library of Alexander S. Salley South Carolina’s first Historian and Archivist.

 The South Carolina State Library presents digitized photographs and documents from an internal archive of library history; these images are mostly of public and academic libraries, the State Library, and library events from around the state.

-Visit Safari Books Online for full-text online access to ebooks on web development, system administration, applications, management, human resources, marketing, and training.
+Ebooks, videos, learning paths, and case studies on web development, system administration, applications, management, human resources, marketing, and training.